-The SC is primarily responsible to providing objective and sound advice on matters related to the Bank's Islamic financial business and operations.
-This includes International Business Unit (ICBU), Islamic Banking Window (IBW), and all other

-Islamic financial activities approved by BNM under the Bank's license to ensure that the aims and operations, business, affairs, and activities of these businesses are in compliance with Shariah principles.
-Its responsibilities also include performing an oversight role on Shariah compliance across the Bank's Islamic banking operations, including assessing the work carried out by the Shariah Review and Shariah Audit functions.
+The Shariah Committee is primarily responsible to provide objective and sound advice to the Islamic financial business and operation covering International Business Unit (ICBU), Islamic Banking Window (IBW) and all other approved Islamic financial business by BNM under the Bank's license to ensure that its aims and operations, business, affairs, and activities are in compliance with Shariah.
+Its responsibilities also include to perform an oversight role on Shariah compliance related to the Bank's Islamic banking operations including assessing the work carried out by Shariah Review and Shariah Audit to ensure Shariah compliance.